muratk3n/thirdwave/en/README.md

 ---

 I bet he is from Brooklyn..
-"Neeewton's Luuuaaa".
+"Newton's Luuuaaa".

 ---